-This button has two functions, when the spindle is not rotating, pressing the Down button will initiate rapid Down travel.
+This button has two functions.
+When the spindle is not rotating; pressing the Down button will initiate rapid Down travel.
 Rapid Down travel will continue as long as the button is being pressed.
 Releasing the button will stop the Rapid Down travel.
-Rapid down travel will also stop if the Vertical EOT (End of Travel) is depressed.
-Rapid travel is set at 100 inches per minute.
+Rapid down travel will also stop if the Depth Switch is depressed.
+Rapid Down travel is set at 60 inches per minute.

-When the Spindle is rotating, pressing the Down button will start the Spindle feeding down at the rate specified by the Feed Rate parameter.
-Feed will continue until a Vertical stop is reached or the Vertical EOT switch is depressed.
+When the Spindle is rotating, pressing the Down button will start the Spindle feeding down at the rate specified by the Feed Rate knob.
+Feed will continue until the Depth Switch is reached.

-Manual/Auto:
+Manual/Auto Retract: